boberbob229/Cansat.Bean/README.md

 📄 License

-Use it however you want just don’t be a jerk.
-Don't steal the code like a fucking jackass, i spent time on this! (https://projectbean.wasmer.app/)
+ Don't steal the code like or i WILL FIND YOU, i spent time on this! (https://projectbean.wasmer.app/)

-So what is stopping you?

- Go buy a chip and get outside you lazy fuck!
  Have fun with this, it was tested and done by real people! :)